czmirek/POST-only-API-standard/README.md

 - It can be `null`
 - The array can contain any valid JSON type including objects

+#### 3.1.4 Client validatable
+This is a boolean that indicates whether this particular validation could have been done by the client or not.
+Value `true` indicates that the returned validation error can be prevented on the client side.

+- It is not compulsory
+- It can be `null`

 #### 3.1.4 JSON schema
 ```json
 {